akurasy/DevOps-Complete/README.md

 ![record page](./images/route53.png)

-you can use your own  domain name to set this record. we have defined this domain names in our values-ingress-dev.yaml file and inside our environmentyal variables  (.env) for each deployments
+you can use your own  domain name to set this record. we have defined this domain names in our values-ingress-dev.yaml file and inside our environmental variables  (.env) for each deployments

 now browse your frontend using the DNS name